-Nottawasaga Lighthouse, John Brown, Contractor, 1855-1858, decommissioned, 2003 National Trust for Canada Top 10 Endangered Places, 2016 Nottawasaga Lighthouse is one of six, nearly identical Imperial Tower light stations that were built by John Brown around Georgian Bay and Lake Huron.
+National Trust for Canada Top 10 Endangered Places, 2016 Nottawasaga Lighthouse is one of six, nearly identical Imperial Tower light stations that were built by John Brown around Georgian Bay and Lake Huron.
 For 145 years it played an integral role in Canada's maritime history and, in particular, Collingwood's Shipbuilding past.
-Made from locally guarried cut stone, the tower measures approximately 85 feet in height with wall thicknesses tapering from 7 feet at the base, to 2 feet at the top.
+Made from locally quarried cut stone, the tower measures approximately 85 feet in height with wall thicknesses tapering from 7 feet at the base, to 2 feet at the top.
 In 2010, the Coast Guard ceased maintenance of the lighthouse, leaving its future as a local landmark in doubt.
 In 2015 it was "wrapped" to slow deterioration caused by lightning strikes and subsequent water infiltration, which put it at risk of collapse.
 ACO Collingwood, supports Nottawasaga Lighthouse Preservation Society (NLPS) in its efforts to restore and protect the lighthouse.
-Talks are currently underway with the Federal government to acquire NLPS ownership of the lighthouse. (for more about John Brown, see John Brown House, p.87.)
+Talks are currently underway with the Federal government to acquire NLPS ownership of the lighthouse.
+(Also endangered: John Brown House, p.92.)

 Victoria School Annex, 1897, Francis William Bryan Architect, 400 Maple St., Collingwood

 Collingwood Central School, 1884, Marshall Benjamin Aylesworth architect, renamed Victoria School, 1911, demolished 1969 left.
 Four-room Romanesque Revival separate school added 1897 (later the Annex) right.
-2004: Simcoe County sold the Annex to private developers, ACO Collingwood defended the building from then on by supporting proposals for adaptive reuse and petitioning against demolition by neglect.
+2004: Simcoe County sold the Annex to private developers.
+ACO Collingwood defended the building from then on by supporting proposals for adaptive reuse and petitioning against demolition by neglect.
 2015: Annex added to the Municipal Heritage list.
 It changed ownership several times since, with the latest owner appealing heritage designation.
 He was not supported by LPAT and the town moved to Designate Dec 16, 2019.
-The building is now for sale.
-The town is hiring a structural engineer to assess the building.
-Meanwhile. the property standards order is still open still and the town has said that it could proceed and add costs to taxes.
+A new owner purchased the property.
+Heritage Impact Assessment (HIA) and Heritage Conservation Plan, prepared by Golder Associates were submitted to support the proposed development were peer-reviewed by Su Murdoch Historical Consulting to the satisfaction of the Town.
+Per the Conditions of Draft Approval for the proposed Plan of Subdivision, the Owner has begun the construction of new homes surrounding the Annex.
+These will reflect the surrounding streetscape.
+The eastern site line to the Annex building will be maintained, the footprint of the actual annex has been separated from the remaining property.
+A positive example of adaptive reuse that will provide more housing while conserving heritage.
 Collingwood Terminals Limited 1929